Mexit/MultiOS-USB/README.md

 - mkfs.fat
 - grub or grub2

-[Download](https://github.com/Mexit/MultiOS-USB/archive/master.zip) or clone this repository, then run in the console:
+Go to [Releases](https://github.com/Mexit/MultiOS-USB/releases) and download the appropriate file.
+Unpack the downloaded archive and run in the console:

 ```sh
 $ sudo ./installer.sh [options] device [data_size]